spinnaker/spinnaker.github.io/setup/productionize/persistence/front50-sql.md

         previous: true
 ```

-Lastly, you can enable primary reads and optionally fallback to the previous storage service if an object is not found.
+Lastly, you can enable primary reads and optionally fallback to previous if an object is not found.

 ```yaml
 spinnaker: